HumaIlyas/DjangoNews/README.md

 ### As a site user
 * Site pagination: As a site user I can view a paginated list of news so that I can easily select the news to view
+* Easy navigation: As a site User I can easily navigate around the different pages of the website
 * View the news list: As a site user I can view the list of news so that I can select the one to read
 * Open the news: As a site user I can click on the title of the news so that I can read the full text about that news
 * Account registration: As a site user I can register an account so that I can comment and like the news